terminusdb/terminusdb-docs/README.md

 [terminusdb-docs]: https://terminusdb.com/docs/
 [terminusdb-repo]: https://github.com/terminusdb/terminusdb

-**TerminusX** is a self-service data platform that allows you to build, deploy, execute, monitor, and share versioned data products.
-It is built on TerminusDB.
+**TerminusX** is TerminusDB as a service.
+It is a self-service data platform that allows you to build, deploy, execute, monitor, and share versioned data products.
+[Sign up now][dashboard].
-TerminusX is in public beta and you can [sign up now][dashboard].

 [dashboard]: https://dashboard.terminusdb.com/